ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

 no longer matches the implementation is a review-blocker on the next PR that touches the module.

-### 3. Methodology declaration per UI-touching PR
+### 3. Design rationale per UI-touching PR

-The pull-request description names the design method applied and justifies the pick.
-Acceptable methods, drawn from established
+The pull-request description explains the design choice and justifies the pick.
+Required content:

-practice:
+- *What* the user-facing change does.
+- *Why* this approach was chosen over the alternatives the author considered.
+- A screenshot or mock of the affected widget, where applicable.

+Authors may — but are not required to — draw on established usability methodology to inform the rationale.
+Methodologies that can serve as a guide:

 - Heuristic evaluation against Nielsen's 10 usability heuristics.
 - Cognitive walkthrough.
 - Contextual inquiry (surgeon shadowing, interview transcripts).
 - Wizard-of-Oz prototyping (paper or low-fi).
-- Comparative analysis against established surgical-planning tools (with citation).
+- Comparative analysis against established surgical-planning tools.

-The method must be named and the relevant finding (which heuristic, which walkthrough step, which comparator tool) cited.
-A bare "heuristic evaluation: passed" is insufficient.
+These are references, not gates.
+A PR that documents a clear written rationale without naming a methodology is acceptable.
+What is *not* acceptable is a PR whose rationale is opaque to a future reader.

-### 4. Medical-device alignment
+### 4. Medical-device usability — for reference

-The discipline above anchors to:
+The medical-device usability literature is a useful reference even though Slicer-Liver does not currently pursue medical-device certification.
+Authors and reviewers may consult:

 - **IEC 62366-1:2015** — application of usability engineering to
   medical devices.
 - **ISO 9241-210:2019** — human-centred design for interactive
   systems.

-Slicer-Liver does not pursue medical-device certification under this ADR.
-Adopting the methodology now keeps that door open and reflects the actual user population.
+This ADR does not require adherence to these standards.
+It records that they exist and that informal alignment with their guidance is encouraged when it costs little.
+A future ADR can revisit the adherence question if the project's regulatory posture changes.

 ### 5. PR template addition